FiazMushfeq/Personal-Expense-Tracker/AUTO_START_GUIDE.md

    pip install -r requirements.txt
    ```
 3. **Flutter**: Ensure Flutter is installed and in your PATH
-4. **PostgreSQL**: Make sure PostgreSQL is running and accessible
+4. **PostgreSQL**:
+   - If using Homebrew: The script will auto-start it.
+   - Otherwise: Start PostgreSQL manually if not using Homebrew.

+---

 ## Troubleshooting

 ### Server fails to start:
 - Check if Python dependencies are installed
-- Verify PostgreSQL is running
+- Verify PostgreSQL is running (the script will attempt to start it)
 - Check if port 50051 is available

 ### Flutter app can't connect: